 Server logs.
 Like every website on the internet, the hosting provider that delivers this site (Cloudflare) automatically records technical information when you visit, including your IP address, the time of the request, the page you accessed, your browser type, and the page that referred you.
 These logs help keep the site secure and running, and are kept for a short period before being deleted by Cloudflare.

 Information you send me directly.
-If you email me, message me on WhatsApp, book a meeting through my Zoom link, or contact me via my X or YouTube profiles, you are choosing to share your name, contact details, and the contents of your message with me.
+If you email me, message me on WhatsApp, book a discovery call through the calendar on chrismatthews.co.uk/book, attend a Zoom meeting, or contact me via my X or YouTube profiles, you are choosing to share your name, contact details, and the contents of your message with me.
 I keep this so I can respond to you, follow up if appropriate, and run my business.

-Aggregate traffic analytics.
-I use Cloudflare Web Analytics to understand which pages are visited and how the site performs.
-This service is cookieless, anonymises and aggregates IP addresses at the edge, does not track individual users across sessions or sites, and does not share data with third parties for advertising purposes.
-No personal data is processed for analytics.
+Aggregate traffic analytics (cookieless, always on).
+Cloudflare Web Analytics runs on every page of this site to count visits and measure performance.
+It is cookieless, anonymises and aggregates IP addresses at the edge, does not track individual users across sessions or sites, and does not share data with third parties for advertising purposes.
+No personal data is processed and no consent is required for this.

 What I do with your data